-‘If I Were King’ by A.A.
-Milne is a sixteen line poem that is divided into sets of two lines, or couplets.
+‘If I Were King’ is a sixteen-line poem that is divided into sets of two lines, or couplets.
 The rhyme scheme of this piece, as with most poems aimed at a young audience, is consistent.
 It follows a pattern of AA BB CC DD, and so on, alternating end sounds throughout.
 The only couplets that have the same end rhymes are the first and the last with the “-ing” sound.
 They also share the same end words, “King” and “anything,” although they are reversed in order in the eighth couplet.

 In regards to the rhythm, ‘If I Were King’ is also very regulated.
 The lines are written in iambic tetrameter.
 This means that each line contains four sets of two beats.
 The first is unstressed and the second is stressed.

 The poem begins with the speaker telling the reader that he thinks a lot about what it’s like to be a king.
 He goes through a number of different countries and activities he’d like to participate, or not participate, in.
 These include keeping wild animals, like elephants, not wearing his hat or brushing his hair, and thinking of “lovely things to do.”

 He shows his desire to gain some control over his life and those around him.
 The child speaker feels as if the rules imposed on him are unfair and would like to get rid of them.
 The funny, yet poignant, desires of the speaker are widely relatable to any child reading the text, making this piece a great example of children’s poetry.

 One of the most common techniques used by Milne in this text is that of repetition.
 This functions well within children’s poetry as it adds to the sing song-like sound of the lines.
 It also makes it easier, and perhaps more fun for a child to hear read aloud, or read themselves.